 Transforming school environments

-Our volunteer mentors build rapport with pupils and partner with teachers, to help create school environments where children feel safe, connected and welcomed.
+Our City Year Mentors build rapport with pupils and partner with teachers, to help create school environments where children feel safe, connected and welcomed.

 A growing body of research is finding that positive, caring, professional relationships are essential to the creation of engaging learning environments - in other words, pupils learn better when they feel physically and emotionally safe and supported by an adult.
-Volunteer mentors have time to be that adult for pupils across the school - in the classroom, the corridors, at break and lunchtimes and through the extra-curricular clubs that they run.
+City Year Mentors have time to be that adult for pupils across the school - in the classroom, the corridors, at break and lunchtimes and through the extra-curricular clubs that they run.

 Creating a positive learning environment

-With their full view of pupils' experience, volunteer mentors work with the school to help create a welcoming environment where all pupils feel they belong, are engaged and want to learn.
+With their full view of pupils' experience, City Year Mentors work with the school to help create a welcoming environment where all pupils feel they belong, are engaged and want to learn.

 Let’s talk about City Year, the team in red in the morning,

 City Year is so convincing, ‘fired up’ is what they are shouting.